 - Early Development focuses on the early stages of a single life cycle.
 Students learn about human conception as it was perceived historically, and study conception and development on a cellular level.
 The course also includes discussions on contraception, fertilization, pregnancy, and how the sex of a child may be determined.

 - Understanding Early Years Environments and Children's Spaces is mined from a course on professional practice in early childhood.
 Instruction covers the role of space and environment in the development of children.
 For instance, the class explores indoor and outdoor environments as ways of enhancing childhood creativity and behavior.
 Also discussed are ways to create a safe environment for open play.
 References to books on the subject are also included.

 - Promoting Positive Development Among Youth discusses how the use of civic engagement among youth can enhance child development.
 Besides lecture materials, student presentations developed as part of previous campus-based instruction are available.

-- Human Growth and Development offers a more extensive exploration of what affects the development process, in particular how diseases and disabilities affect it Specific lectures focus on the affects of teen pregnancy, abuse, youth violence, domestic violemce and divorce.
-This course is designed for doctors to help them develop ways to better know their patients.
-By the end of the course, students will have a grasp of the human development process from early childhood through to the dying process.
+- Human Growth and Development offers a more extensive exploration of what affects the development process, in particular how diseases and disabilities affect it.
+Specific lectures focus on the effects of teen pregnancy, abuse, youth violence, domestic violence, and divorce.
+This course is designed to help doctors develop ways to better know their patients.
+By the end of the course, students will have a grasp of the human development process from early childhood through the dying process.

 - Intellectual Development covers the various theories that explain cognitive development from early childhood through adolescence.
 Students will have the chance to contrast various theories and research on cognitive growth.